Drugs suspected to be involved in the DDI-summary

 The coadministration of BIC/FTC/TAF with rifampin is contraindicated due to decreased bictegravir plasma concentrations, which may result in the loss of therapeutic effect and the potential development of drug resistance to any of the ARV drugs.
 Despite 6 weeks receiving BIC/FTC/TAF and rifampin plasma viral load remained below the limit of detection.
 Although coadministration of BIC/FTC/TAF and rifampin is contraindicated due to relevant drug-drug interactions, in this case we did not observed loss of efficacy of BIC/FTC/TAF.
 This could be explained by 1) this patient had suppressed plasma HIV viral load since more than 3 years ago; 2) the potency of BIC/FTC/TAF; 3) the short time of coadministration of BIC/FTC and rifampin

+It is well known that bictegravir coadministration with rifampin is contraindicated.
 In this a case bictegravir (BIC/FTC/TAF) was given together with rifampin (600 mg QD) for over 4 weeks (from the 3rd March to the 12th April 2022).
-It is well known that bictegravir coadministration with rifampin is contraindicated.
 Coadministration of rifampicin (600 mg once daily) and bictegravir decreased bictegravir AUC and Cmax due to induction of CYP3A, UGT1A1, and P-gp.
 Coadministration of rifampicin (600 mg once daily) and bictegravir alone (75 mg single dose) decreased bictegravir Cmax and AUC by 28% and 75%.
-Furthermore, coadministration of rifampicin (600 mg once daily) and twice daily bictegravir/emtricitabine/tenofovir (50/200/25 mg, twice daily) decreased bictegravir (600 mg once daily) by approximately 61%, 47% and 80%, respectively.
-In this particular case rifampicin (600 mg once daily) was given with bictegravir (50 mg once daily) and there are no PK data in the literature regarding (600 mg once daily) bictegravir decrease.
-However, unwanted effect, loss of efficacy of BIC/FTC/TAF did not happen.
-So, the HIV-1 RNA pVL remained <20 copies/mL.
-This could possibly be explained with low BMI of the patients and still sufficient bictegravir palsma concentration.
+Furthermore, coadministration of rifampicin (600 mg once daily) and twice daily bictegravir/emtricitabine/tenofovir (50/200/25 mg, twice daily) decreased bictegravir Cmax, AUC and Cmin by approximately 61%, 47% and 80%, respectively.
+However, loss of efficacy of BIC/FTC/TAF did not happen in this patient.
+This could possibly be explained with low BMI of the patient and by the short duration of co-administration.